What Are the Pros and Cons of Group and Individual Therapy in Addiction Treatment?You are here:

-Contact Design for Change Recovery to Create Your Customized Treatment Plan
+Contact Design for Change Recovery to Learn More About Group and Individual Therapy

 Now that you know the differences between group and individual therapy, we can help you determine what’s best for you.
 At Design for Change Recovery, we offer you an opportunity to create a customized treatment plan suited to your unique needs.

 Our integrated approach to treatment includes Group and Individual Therapy, Cognitive-Behavioral Therapy, Dialectical Behavioral Therapy, Motivational Interviewing, Relapse Prevention, Holistic Therapies, and more.

 If you are ready to free yourself from the destructive control of addictive substances, reach out to our Lancaster, CA facility today.
 We will be happy to answer your questions and help you get on the path to recovery as soon as possible.

 - ncbi.nlm.nih.gov/ – Groups and Substance Abuse Treatment

 - researchgate.net/ – Why Do People Prefer Individual Therapy Over Group Therapy?